 The Harvest Strategy for the Western Zone abalone fishery was developed, consistent with the Victorian Wild Harvest Abalone Management Plan, and based on the approach developed and used for TAC advice from 2009-2015 as the fishery rebuilt following AVG.
-The Harvest Strategy describes an assessment of Primary Performance Indicators against specific Target and Limit Reference Points, and when above Limit Reference Points, a Workshop process involving consideration of Primary and Secondary Indicators, including particularly commercial diver observations, interpretation and assessment.
+The Harvest Strategy describes an assessment of Primary Performance Indicators against specific Target and Limit Reference Points, and when above Limit Reference Points, a Workshop process involving consideration of Primary and Secondary Indicators, particularly including commercial diver observations, interpretation and assessment.
 Guidance on the TAC is provided to the Workshop by estimates of change in Legal biomass and the application of a range of Harvest Fractions for each SMU.
-The 2016-2020 Harvest Strategy describes the need to review and revise its approach during development of a new Harvest Strategy.
+The Harvest Strategy describes the need to review and revise its approach, and rebuilding targets, during its ongoing development.

-WADA and VFA have worked together to review and revise the fishery's Harvest Strategy and Monitoring program, by extending and improving on the 2016-2020 Harvest Strategy, with the intent to implement a new Harvest Strategy as soon as possible.
-Perhaps most importantly, this includes the establishment of a new fishery-independent abalone abundance survey, and an approach to continue the intent of the previous 2016-2020 Harvest Strategy in the interim while the new survey was developed and implemented.
-The new approach to the FIS will involve the establishment of new fixed survey sites in shallow and more productive abalone populations, and stratification of all established surveys sites to provide better estimates of stocks (i.e. lower variance and bias).
-While WADA have established sites, and preliminary data is available from the new fishery-independent abundance survey, it will be several years before more detailed information about changes in the stock are available.
-The stock assessment will continue an agreed approach to extension of the 2016-2020 Harvest Strategy using the latest available fisheryindependent abundance survey data, from the VFA survey in 2020, together with the extensive data available from fishery-dependent monitoring up to at least December 2023.
-With the significant impact of AVG in the Portland SMU during 2021, and no catch from Portland in the last 2 years, the assessment in this report will concentrate on the remaining SMU.
+WADA and VFA have worked together to review and update the fishery's Harvest Strategy and Monitoring program, while maintaining the intent of the Harvest Strategy.
+Perhaps most importantly, this has included the establishment of a new fishery-independent abalone abundance survey, and an approach to continue to apply the intent of the Harvest Strategy in the interim, while the new survey was developed and implemented, and with adequate new data available to guide new rebuilding targets.
+The new approach to the abundance survey involves the establishment of new fixed survey sites in shallow and more productive abalone populations, and stratification of all established surveys sites to provide better estimates of stocks (i.e. lower variance and bias).
+While WADA have established new sites with fixed transects, and preliminary data is available from the new fishery-independent abundance survey, it will be several years before more detailed information about changes in the stock are available across the fishery.
+In the interim, the stock assessment will continue an agreed approach to application of the Harvest Strategy using the latest available fishery-independent abundance survey data, from both the VFA survey in 2020 and new abundance survey sites, together with the data available from Secondary Indicators in the Harvest Strategy including fishery-dependent monitoring.